hashicorp/terraform-provider-aws/website/docs/d/vpc_ipam_pools.html.markdown

 ## Attributes Reference

-All of the argument attributes except `filter` blocks are also exported as result attributes.
-This data source will complete the data by populating any fields that are not included in the configuration with the data for the selected VPC.

-The following attribute is additionally exported:
+In addition to all of the arguments above, the following attributes are exported:

 * `ipam_pools` - List of IPAM pools and their attributes.
 See below for details